What Happens If An Employee Is Wrongfully Terminated In California?

 If you are terminated for an unlawful reason, you may be entitled to recover damages.
 Certain wrongful termination cases result in damages based on the terminated employee’s lost wages and other expenses, while some other cases also result in statutory penalties for violations of public policy.
 Additionally, some cases may require the employer to pay punitive damages to the employee if the employer’s actions were intentional or if the employer acted maliciously.

-Our wrongful termination attorneys are part of one of California’s largest statewide law firm that’s dedicated to representing employees in disputes against their employers.
-Our employment attorneys, based in Los Angeles, California, protect clients from retaliation, discrimination, and harassment involving dismissal, demotion, or denial of accommodation based on age, race, sex, religion, color, sexual orientation, marital status, association, physical or mental disability, or other legally protected classifications.
-Additionally we represent employees if they have not been paid the proper wages including overtime or minimum wage or given the proper meal breaks.
-If you believe that you are the victim of a wrongful termination, contact one of our wrongful termination lawyers in California to setup your free consultation to discuss this matter with our lawyers.
+Our wrongful termination attorneys are part of one of California’s largest statewide law firms that’s dedicated to represent employees in disputes against their employers.
+Our employment attorneys, based in Los Angeles, California protect clients from retaliation, discrimination, and harassment involving dismissal, demotion, or denial of accommodation based on age, race, sex, religion, color, sexual orientation, marital status, association, physical or mental disability, or other legally protected classifications.
+Additionally, we represent employees if they have not been paid the proper wages including overtime or minimum wage or given the proper meal breaks.
+If you believe that you are the victim of a wrongful termination, contact one of our wrongful termination lawyers in California to set up your free consultation to discuss this matter with our lawyers.
 We take cases on a contingency basis and collect no attorney fees unless we win your case.

-In many cases, wrongfully terminated employees have uncovered fraudulent and illegal schemes involving hundreds if not thousands of other employees.
-In one such case, we were proud to serve as co-counsel in a lawsuit against a major California defense contractor who deducts hours from salaried employees who take a few hours off to see their doctor, attend their children’s school needs, etc. This struck us as particularly harsh and illegal since salaried employees often work numerous overtime and weekend hours with no pay.
+In many cases, wrongfully terminated employees have uncovered fraudulent and illegal schemes involving hundreds, if not thousands of other employees.
+In one such case, we were proud to serve as co-counsel in a lawsuit against a major California defense contractor who deducted hours from salaried employees who took a few hours off to see their doctor, attend their children’s school needs, etc. This struck us as particularly harsh and illegal since salaried employees often work numerous hours of overtime and weekend hours with no pay.